Ultras Spartak

-Ultras Spartak are the organised supporters of the professional football club FC Spartak Trnava.
-And are considered one of the best fan groups in Slovakia.
+Ultras Spartak are the organised supporters of the professional football club FC Spartak Trnava, and are considered one of the best fan groups in Slovakia.

 History

-The story of the White Angels was first told mostly through word of mouth.
+The history of the Ultras Spartak was first told mostly through word of mouth.
 A lot of the details have been kept in the books "50 Years of Trnava Football" and "60 Years of Trnava Football."
 The team that eventually became Spartak, known as TŠS Trnava, had a huge following in its first year.
 Its city rival, ŠK Trnava, were also doing well.
 After just one year, the two teams decided to merge to make Trnava football stronger.
 The next year, a new club from the working-class community showed up - ŠK Rapid Trnava.
 This team became popular with the people of Trnava.
 From the start, the derby games between ŠK Trnava and Rapid Trnava drew big crowds.

 The initial group that resembled the current Ultras factions was established in the early 1990s.
 This group was named Alkyfans and, during its early days, was located in the south curve of the Trnava stadium prior to its renovation.

-Graffiti of near the city centre of Trnava which translates to “One city, one club”.
+Graffiti near the city centre of Trnava which translates to “One city, one club”.

 The fan club of Spartak Trnava is recognized as one of the official fan associations and has undergone several transformations over the years.
 It was established on April 10, 1966, under the name Spartaklub, which served as a social group for friends of TJ Spartak Kovosmalt Trnava.
 Following a period of forced inactivity, the club resumed its operations on February 18, 1988, adopting the title Club of Supporters of the Spartak TAZ Trnava.
 In the 1990s, it rebranded itself as the Fan Club of Spartak Trnava, boasting a membership of approximately 150 individuals.
 Presently, it operates under the name Ultras Spartak.

+In 2008, together with the fan clubs OZ Belasá Šlachta, Fanklub MŠK Žilina, Ultras Nitra, Ultras Košice, Red-White Angels Banská Bystrica, Engerau Fans, Ultras Martin and Ultras Slovan, the fan club refused to attend the match between Slovakia and Poland in the 3rd European qualifying group for the World Cup.
+They cited the poor situation in Slovak football as the reason and called on people to consider attending this match.